UBC-CIC/AI-Learning-Assistant/docs/securityGuide.md

  ### 13.1 Purpose

-AWS KMS (Key Management Service) provides centralized encryption key management, ensuring that sensitive data remains encrypted both at rest and in transit.
-It integrates with multiple AWS services to provide scalable and automated encryption security [Learn more](https://aws.amazon.com/kms/)
+AWS KMS (Key Management Service) provides centralized encryption key management, helping to keep sensitive data encrypted both at rest and in transit.
+It integrates with multiple AWS services to offer scalable and automated encryption security [Learn more](https://aws.amazon.com/kms/)

 ### 13.2 Security Measures:
-- KMS Key Access Logs: Records every use of an encryption key to detect unauthorized decryption attempts
+- KMS Key Access Logs: Records every use of an encryption key to help detect unauthorized decryption attempts
 - Excessive Key Usage: Triggers alerts if a specific key is accessed more than usual, potentially indicating a compromise